Azure/Avere/src/terraform/examples/centos/README.md

         image_name = \"$IMAGE_NAME\""
     ```

 1. cleanup the resource group, storage account, private endpoint, and restore the subnet.
-This will not touch the newly created image.
+This will not delete the newly created image.
     ```bash
     # delete the private endpoint
     az network private-endpoint delete --ids $PRIVATE_ENDPOINT_ID